Therapeutics

 Nilotinib is an oral Abl tyrosine kinase inhibitor used to treat chronic myeloid leukemia.
 Nilotinib induces autophagy, leading to death of rapidly dividing cells (Salomoni and Calabretta, 2009).
 The drug carries a black-box warning of sudden death due to cardiac arrythmia.
 It also can cause myelosuppression.

 Nilotinib (and another Abl kinase inhibitor cancer drug, bosutinib) has been proposed for repurposing as a disease-modifying treatment for synucleinopathies including Parkinson’s disease (PD) and dementia with Lewy bodies (DLB).
 Abl kinase phosphorylates α-synuclein and prevents its degradation.
 By inhibiting Abl, nilotinib promotes α-synuclein clearance by autophagy (Mahul-Mellier et al., 2014).
-Nilotinib has also been reported to increase toxicity in cultured hepatic and α-synuclein overexpressing Neuro2A cells (Shaker et al, 2013Eteläinen et al., 2022).
+Nilotinib has also been reported to increase toxicity of α-synuclein in Neuro2A cells (Shaker et al, 2013) and to induce apoptosis and autophagic cell death in cultured liver cells (Eteläinen et al., 2022).

 Nilotinib has been tested in preclinical models of PD and DLB.
 In the MPTP toxicity model of parkinsonism, nilotinib prevented dopaminergic cell death and behavioral deficits (Karuppagounder et al., 2014).
 In α-synuclein-overexpressing mice, nilotinib lowered levels of α-synuclein and phosphorylated tau in brain.
 Treatment was reported to increase brain dopamine and improved animals’ motor skills and cognition (Hebron et al., 2013; Hebron et al., 2013; Hebron et al., 2014).
 In other models, nilotinib was reported to improve tau clearance and astrocytic function in tau P301L mice and to promote amyloid clearance in TgAPP mice (Hebron et al., 2018Lonskaya et al., 2013).
 In addition, it reportedly protected against TDP-43 toxicity in mice (Heyburn et al., 2016; Wenqiang et al., 2014).
 Much of this preclinical work came from one group at Georgetown University.